Home cinema furniture: How to create the perfect movie watching space

 No matter how close your kitchen is, it feels miles away when you have to pause a movie for more snacks.
 Hence why you need a snack station!

 Unless you have a large space to play with, it’s unlikely you’ll be able to fit a custom-built bar.
-However, you could build a kitchenette complete with sink, drink fridge and storage for glass and snacks.
+However, you could build a kitchenette complete with sink, drinks fridge and storage for glass and snacks.

 Drink cabinets are also a fantastic option as they have space for a range of drinks, snacks and glassware yet they don’t take up much room.